cbdewolf/cs3980-final/README.md

 ## Overview

-For the final for CS:3980, we decided to further develop Jason's Application Tracker App.
-The main additions include:
+For our final project in CS:3980, we enhanced Jason's Application Tracker App into a full-stack web application with a persistent backend and expanded features.
 - Implementation of a backend database, as opposed to an in-memory data structure.
 In this case we used MongoDB.
 - Implementation of a user login/register functionality.
 - Addition of the Companies, Reminders, and Users collections.
 - Logging and testing of the app
-- Use of a frontend framework as opposed to vanilla JS, in the case we used React.
+- Use of a frontend framework as opposed to vanilla JS, in this case, we used React.

 ## How to Demo